-- (a) You experience a "Qualifying Event" that affects your eligibility under this Cafeteria Plan and/or a Benefit Plan Option; and - (b) You complete and submit a written Election Change Form within the Election Change period.
+- (i) You experience a "Qualifying Event" that affects your eligibility under this Cafeteria Plan and/or a Benefit Plan Option; and - (ii) You complete and submit a written Election Change Form within the Election Change period.

-Qualifying Events recognized by this Cafeteria Plan, and the rules surrounding election changes in the event you experience a Qualifying Event are described in the Election Change Chart attached to this SPD.
+Qualifying Events recognized by this Cafeteria Plan, and the rules surrounding election changes in the event you experience a Qualifying Event are described in the Qualifying Event Chart attached to this SPD.